 A tight connection between models and data is a feature of modern macroeconomics, and this connection pervades the book.
 Many exercises ask students to work with real data, some of which are available in the book, some by using the online resources, and some from a data tool I've put together called Country Snapshots, a pdf file available at www.stanford.edu/~chadj/snapshots.html that contains a page of graphs for each country in the world.
 The data underlying the graphs can be obtained as a spreadsheet simply by clicking on a link at the top of each page.
-Finally, a new exercise in almost every chapter asks students to obtain and analyze up-to-date data from the Federal Reserve's FRED database.
+Finally, exercises in every chapter ask students to obtain and analyze up-to-date data, typically from the Federal Reserve's FRED database.